Rooney13241/MadHacks-Spring-2023/README.md

 ## TO RUN THE PROGRAM

-Please install dependencies: ```pip install -r "requirements.txt"``` run in the console: ```python3 main.py```
+Please install dependencies: ```pip install -r "requirements.txt"```
+run: ```python3 main.py``` in console

-after this navigate to localhost:5500 or http://127.0.0.1:5500, etc(available addresses will display in the command line
+Navigate to localhost:5500 or http://127.0.0.1:5500, etc(available addresses will display in the command line

-enter your target IP/address in the scan target field and wait for the script to fully execute, and then feel free to open the report or zoom in on the map  :)
+Enter your target IP/address in the scan target field and wait for the script to fully execute, and then feel free to open the report or zoom in on the map  :)